edojadan/flow-free-game/README.md

 ## How to Play

-- A window will appear with a 6×5 grid.
+- A window will appear with a 6×5 grid
 - Some cells have colored circles (the endpoints).
 - Click (and hold) on one endpoint, then drag to adjacent cells to form a path.
 - Release the mouse to finalize your path.
 (This example does not yet store or verify the final path, but you can extend it.)